bayfrontmedia/mail-manager/README.md

 In addition, you may also create and use your own adapters to be used with Mail Manager.

+All adapters have a `getInstance()` method, which can be used to get the underlying instance used by the adapter.

 **PHPMailer**

 The PHPMailer adapter allows you to use [PHPMailer](https://github.com/PHPMailer/PHPMailer) for sending messages.